brunogarcia/vue3-shop/README.md

     ├── components (Contains the Vue components)
     ├── enums (Contains the constants of the app)
     ├── composable-functions (Contains the composable functions)
-    ├── middleware (Contains the Checkout middleware)
+    ├── domain (Contains the business logic)
     ├── store (Contains the Vuex modules)
     ├── utils (Contains the utils of the app)
     └── views (Contains the Vue views)
 └── tests
     └── unit (Contains the unit tests of the app)
-        ├── components (Unit tests for Vue components) ├── middleware (Unit tests for the Checkout middleware) ├── store (Unit tests for the Vuex modules) ├── mocks (Mocks: Vuex State, Vuex Store, Vuex Context and Princing Rules) └── views (Unit tests for Vue views)
+        ├── components (Unit tests for Vue components) ├── domain (Unit tests for the business logic) ├── store (Unit tests for the Vuex modules) ├── mocks (Mocks: Vuex State, Vuex Store, Vuex Context and Princing Rules) └── views (Unit tests for Vue views)